tubiz/woo-paystack/README.md

 ## Changelog

+### 5.4.1 - February 1, 2019 ###
+*   Fix: Split payment not working properly when the split payment transaction charge setting field is empty

 ### 5.4.0 - December 9, 2018 ###
 *   New: Add support for Paystack split payments
 *   New: Display Paystack fee and Paystack payout amount on the order details page